 - You will receive an email from Dr. Buddie with further instructions about the funding.
 Do NOT register yourself for the conference.
 Do NOT book a hotel room on your own.
-Do NOT arrange for your own transportation to Memphis.
+Do NOT arrange for your own transportation to the University of Central Oklahoma.
 All of this will be taken care of through KSU, and if you make your own travel arrangements, you will be required to pay for them yourself.

 Frequently Asked Questions (FAQs)

 I would like to go on this trip just to see what an academic conference is like; can I be a part of this trip even if I'm not presenting?

 Unfortunately, we do not have enough funds to sponsor students who have not been accepted to present at the conference.

 What happens if my NCUR application is late?